MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLServerContainers.md

 <img src="https://miro.medium.com/max/1400/1*V1PkVRHFyYImPAskBzlLVQ.png" width="600">
  </p>

-<p> Kubernetes has master and worker nodes etc. In the demo above, Docker Desktop deployed this for us.
-If you would deploy it manually, it's quite a lot of work.
-There is configuration around networking, storage, etc. Azure Kubernetes Service provides a managed Kubernetes service.  </p>
+<p> Azure Kubernetes Services is as it sounds kubernetes running on Microsoft Azure.
+It's not strictly speaking Kubernetes in the pure sense of the word, it's a Kubernetes implementation. </p>

 <h3> Why SQL Server in Containers? </h3>
 <ul>